Bus Rallies and Shows

 Entered by Wrightbus, LT283 is seen alongside former London Transport green Routemaster RML2434.
 This was one of the two RMs used on the tour shuttle, which attracted quite good loadings on each run.
 I had a look inside the LT later in the day, well laid out internally, but the external styling takes a bit of getting used to, especially compared to its more traditional predecessor.

 Another green ex London bus, GS84 was the sole Guy bus entered in the event.
 Ex Trent Tiger Cub HRC 102C is seen alongside, as well as Ireland's oldest working Ford Transit minibus, owned by the same family from new.

-One of several examples of the standard Ulsterbus Leyland Leopard now in preservation, 285 is now owned by Richard Davis of the Manx Transport Enthusiasts Association in Douglas, Isle of Man, although the bus is currently outstationed in the U K, meaning its owners undertook no less than four crossings of the Irish Sea to collect the bus and bring it to and from Dublin, and then get back home.
+One of several examples of the standard Ulsterbus Leyland Leopard now in preservation, 285 is now owned by Richard Davis of the Manx Transport Enthusiasts Association in Douglas, Isle of Man, although the bus is currently outstationed in the U K, meaning its owners undertook no less than four crossings of the Irish Sea to collect the bus, bring it to and from Dublin, and then get back home.

 My workplace for part of the day, the former RM1185, seen on the docks area while doing the tour of the port.
 Usually the only way to see this area is from the deck of a passing ship.
 Both buses (the other being RML2434) used on the tour last worked together on the final day of half-cab operation on London's route 38 to Clapton, some nine years earlier.

 Finally, a couple of examples of the variety of trucks that arrived for the day.
 JZE 156 and UZO 226 both have bus connections, as their later service years were spent as towtrucks with Dublin Bus.
 Now reconverted to their original tractor unit format, they are seen here in the company of a rare Commer tractor unit.
 Shortly after this event, a scale model of JZE 156 in this format was produced by B-T Models.